Carnevale in Adelaide: History

 It is a means of inspiring young people to embrace their Italian heritage and for the wider community to experience Italian culture.
 The event also raises funds to cater for welfare needs of the elderly in the Italian community through the Co-ordinating Italian Committee (CIC) and supports other worthy charities and community organisations.

 1976

 Inaugural Italian Festival held in Rundle Mall.

 2007

 Held 10–11 February at Rymill Park.

 2012

 Held 11–12 February at The Adelaide Showground.

 2013

 Held 9–10 February at The Adelaide Showground.

 2014

 Held 8–9 February at The Adelaide Showground.

 2015

 Held 7–8 February at The Adelaide Showground.

 2016

-Will be held 13–14 February at The Adelaide Showground.
+Held 6–7 February at The Adelaide Showground.

 Program

 The program includes live music, activities for children, dance, comedy, Mr and Miss Carnevale competition, fireworks, food and drink, cooking demonstrations, Italian cars on display, fashion parades, the national sausage making competition and screenings of Italian films and documentaries.